octue/django-svelte-jsoneditor/docs/source/index.rst

 Django Svelte JSON Editor
 =========================

-``django-svelte-jsoneditor`` is a widget allowing you to use Jos deJong's `svelte-jsoneditor <https://github.com/josdejong/svelte-jsoneditor>`_ as a widget for django JSONFields.
+``django-svelte-jsoneditor`` is a for django's JSONField that allows manipulation and display of JSON data.
+The widget is built using Jos deJong's new `svelte-jsoneditor <https://github.com/josdejong/svelte-jsoneditor>`_.

 .. |pic1| image:: images/jsoneditor_tree_mode.png
    :width: 49%